laravel/bootcamp.laravel.com/resources/docs/blade/editing-chirps.md

 ## Creating the edit form

 Let's create a new Blade view with a form for editing a Chirp.
 This is similar to the form for creating Chirps, except we'll post to the `chirps.update` route and use the `@method` directive to specify that we're making a "PATCH" request.
-We'll also pre-populate the field with the existing Chirp message.
+We'll also pre-populate the field with the existing Chirp message:

 ```blade filename=resources/views/chirps/edit.blade.php
 <x-app-layout>